Changes coming 1 July 2025

 2. Attach:

-• police certificates for all people you identified in the application
+• police certificates for all people you named in the application

 • approved plans, certificates of occupancy